LeToNode/Play2.0-CN-doc/scalaGuide/main/async/ScalaComet.md

 ## Using chunked responses to create Comet sockets

-An useful usage of **Chunked responses** is to create Comet sockets.
+A good use for **Chunked responses** is to create Comet sockets.
 A Comet socket is just a chunked `text/html` response containing only `<script>` elements.
-At each chunk we write a `<script>` tag that is immediately executed by the Web browser.
-This way we can send events live to the Web browser from the server: for each message, wrap it into a `<script>` tag that call a javascript callback function, and write it to the chunked response.
+At each chunk we write a `<script>` tag that is immediately executed by the web browser.
+This way we can send events live to the web browser from the server: for each message, wrap it into a `<script>` tag that calls a JavaScript callback function, and writes it to the chunked response.

-Let's write to write a first prove of concept: create an enumerator generating `<script>` tags calling the browser `console.log` function:
+Let’s write a first proof-of-concept: an enumerator that generates `<script>` tags that each call the browser `console.log` JavaScript function:

 ```
 def comet = Action {